-1. Remove the single screw (M2x3) to open the M.2 SSD shielding cover from the system board.
-2. Remove the single screw (M2x4) that secure the M.2 2230 solid-state drive extension thermal plate to the system board.
-3. Using a flat-headed tool, pry open the M.2 SSD shielding cover from the recess on its bottom side and remove it from the system board.
-4. Slide and remove the M.2 2230 solid-state drive from the M.2 card slot on the system board.
+1. Remove the single screw (M2x4) that secure the M.2 2230 solid-state drive extension thermal plate to the system board.
+2. Using a flat-headed tool, pry open the M.2 SSD shielding cover from the recess on its bottom side and remove it from the system board.
+3. Slide and remove the M.2 2230 solid-state drive from the M.2 card slot on the system board.

-(i) NOTE: For computers shipped without a solid-state drive thermal plate, a thermal pad sticker is adhered to the system board underneath the solid-state drive.
+NOTE: For computers shipped without a solid-state drive thermal plate, a thermal pad sticker is adhered to the system board underneath the solid-state drive.
 If in the process of replacing the solid-state drive, the thermal pad is separated from the plate or gets adhered to the solid-state drive, readhere the thermal pad to the system board before reinstalling the solid-state drive to the system.